How can capacity in debt collection be increased?

 Recruit

-It’s also the case that quality collections advisors are in short supply, hard to acquire and retain.
-With employment levels relatively high, the number of potential trainees has dwindled.
-If you can recruit successfully, you may be left with excess capacity in the long term, having invested in training and resources for the expanded workforce.
+To make matters worse, good quality collections advisors are in short supply, hard to recruit and retain.
+With employment levels relatively high, trainees are harder to find.
+If you can recruit successfully, you may be left with too many agents in the longer term, having invested in training and resources for the expanded workforce.

 Outsource